sitrox/schemacop/README_V3.md

 Type: `:one_of`\
 DSL: `one_of`

-Similar to the AllOf node, you can specify multiple schemas, for which the given value needs to validate against at exaclty one of the schemas.
+Similar to the `all_of` node, you can specify multiple schemas, for which the given value needs to validate against exaclty one of the schemas.
 If the given value validates against multiple schemas, the value is invalid.

 For example, if you want an integer which is either a multiple of 2 or 3, but not both (i.e. no multiple of 6), you could do it as follows: